cowprotocol/composable-cow/README.md

 - Go to a deployed contract in another network, open the creation TX (e.g. [ExtensibleFallbackHandler](https://etherscan.io/tx/0x33dcbc73a8797c69a5b3956539dd8d191cf3f190bcb27a4d4eca8556f030f574) in mainnet)
 - Go to `Click to show more` and copy the `Input Data` in Original format, also copy the `to` address
-- Use your favourite tool to make a transaction (e.i. [swiss-knife](https://transact.swiss-knife.xyz/send-tx?chainId=1))
+- Use your favourite tool to make a transaction (e.g., [swiss-knife](https://transact.swiss-knife.xyz/send-tx?chainId=1))
 - Use the corresponding `Input Data` and `to` and send the tx
 - A new contract will be deployed using `CREATE2` to the same deterministic address

 How to verify the contracts:

 - Some contracts will auto-verify themselves (rare), because they exist in other networks
-- Some contracts can be verified with forge e.i. `forge verify-contract --etherscan-api-key $BASESCAN_API_KEY --rpc-url $RPC_URL 0x2f55e8b20D0B9FEFA187AA7d00B6Cbe563605bF5 lib/safe/contracts/handler/ExtensibleFallbackHandler.sol:ExtensibleFallbackHandler`
+- Some contracts can be verified with forge, e.g., `forge verify-contract --etherscan-api-key $BASESCAN_API_KEY --rpc-url $RPC_URL 0x2f55e8b20D0B9FEFA187AA7d00B6Cbe563605bF5 lib/safe/contracts/handler/ExtensibleFallbackHandler.sol:ExtensibleFallbackHandler`
 - For the contracts which can't be verified neither way, the standard json input has to be generated with forge: `forge verify-contract --verifier sourcify --show-standard-json-input --etherscan-api-key $BASESCAN_API_KEY --rpc-url $RPC_URL 0xfdaFc9d1902f4e0b84f65F49f244b32b31013b74 src/ComposableCoW.sol:ComposableCoW > ComposableCoW.json`, and submit the json to the corresponding block explorer

 #### Local deployment